ksu-cs-textbooks/cs-zero/content/00-hs-introduction/06-cc111-syllabus/_index.md

 ### Prerequisites

-* CC 110 - Introduction to Computing (C or better)
+* Prerequisite or Concurrent: CC 110 - Introduction to Computing

 ### Course Overview

-Basic concepts in developing computer programs: program structure and syntax, primitive data types, variables, control flow, iteration, simple algorithms, debugging, and good software development practices.
-Introduction to object-oriented programming.
+Brief experience with computer programming concepts such as variables, data types, functions, conditionals, iteration, and collections.

 ### Course Description

-The course introduces students to computer programming using one of several programming languages.
-Interactive lessons and engaging projects reinforce new skills and concepts while relating programming fundamentals to the real world.
-This course covers the basic concepts of programming, from variables and control flow to functions, objects, and simple algorithms.
+This course serves as a primary introduction to modern programming by exploring core concepts such as variables, conditionals, iteration, and functions.
+Students participate in guided lab activities followed by individual homework assignments.

 ### Learning Objectives

-A successful students should be able to:
+By the end of this course, each student will be able to:
-1. Evaluate data requirements to create variables, use operators and call/create functions for: strings, integers, real numbers and Boolean values.
-2. Understand the creation and use of mono-typed arrays and their common built in methods and attributes.
-3. Analyze and adapt string methods to split, join and extract sub-strings to solve problems.
-4. Understand how code written by them may throw exceptions
-    1. Understand how to create new exceptions
-    1. Understand and adapt exception handling structures
-5. Understand how to create programs that read-from and write-to text files.
-6. Analyze and create conditional statement to control program execution
-7. Analyze and create loops to control program execution
-8. Analyze and adapt methods/function to control program execution
-    1. Remember to consider separation of concerns when creating methods
-9. Understand how to create instance-based classes to include
-    1. public/private access of components
-    1. attributes, properties and methods
-    1. inheritance
-10. Understand how to adapt Boolean equations to common natural language problem statements
-11. Understand how to adapt class APIs to incorporate objects in solutions
-12. Analyze medium-to-low-level designs expressed as text-based program requirements to create programs including: UML Class diagrams, flow charts and pseudo code
-13. Create terminal or console based programs
+* Identify and use variables in a computer program
+* Understand and use basic data type, such as integers, floating-point numbers, Booleans, and strings.
+* Use conditional statements, including nested and chained conditional statements
+* Use both infinite and finite iteration constructs
+* Create and use functions
+* Create and use collections of data, such as lists and dictionaries

 ### Major Course Topics

 * Programming Basics
+* Variables, Numbers * Math Operations
-* Primitive Data Types
+* Strings
-* Boolean Logic and Boolean Algebra
+* User Input * Output
 * Conditional Statements
+* Iteration (Loops)
-* Loops
+* Functions
-* Arrays / Lists
+* Lists
-* Strings, String Parsing, and String Formatting
-* Exception Handling and Debugging
-* Console and File I/O
-* Methods, Arguments and Parameters
+* Dictionaries
 * Classes and Objects
-* Object-Oriented Programming
-* Model-View-Controller Architecture
-* Inheritance and Polymorphism
-* Standard Library/Module Collections and generic types

 ###  Course Structure

 These courses are being taught 100% online, and each module is self-paced.
-There may be some bumps in the road as we refine the overall course structure.
 Students will work at their own pace through a set of modules, with approximately one module being due each week.
 Material will be provided in the form of recorded videos, online tutorials, links to online resources, and discussion prompts.
-Some modules will include a coding project or assignment, many of which will be graded automatically through Codio.
-Assignments may also include portions which will be graded manually via Canvas or other tools.
+Assignments may also include portions which will be graded manually via Canvas, Codio, or other tools.

 ### Grading

 In theory, each student begins the course with an A. As you submit work, you can either maintain your A (for good work) or chip away at it (for less adequate or incomplete work).
 In practice, each student starts with 0 points in the gradebook and works upward toward a final point total earned out of the possible number of points.
 In this course, each assignment constitutes a portion of the final grade, as detailed below:

+* 60% Programming Lab Assignments
-* 70% Programming Projects
+* 40% Programming Homeworks
-* 30% Tutorials & Quizzes

 Letter grades will be assigned following the standard scale: